MaksimDzhangirov/backendBankExample/docs/part46-eng.md

 You can also specify the namespace where the assets will be loaded.
 It's simply a key that uniquely identifies the static asset.
 You will need to use it if you want to serve multiple assets on the same server.
-For example, you can use one namespace for the swagger doc, and another namespace for the frontend page.
+For example, you can use one namespace for the Swagger doc, and another namespace for the frontend page.
 If you don't specify a namespace, the asset will be registered in the default one.
 Alright, now I'm gonna update the `make proto` command to generate static binary package every time